-Therefore, it can be hard to tell if changes in the burndown chart are because of the backlog items having been completed or because of an increase or decrease in story points.
-Having a burnup chart can resolve this problem by having a separate line in the graph for overall backlog size.
+As a result, it can be hard to tell if changes in the burndown chart are due to completed backlog items or because of an increase or decrease in story points.
+Having a burnup chart resolves this problem by having a separate line in the graph for the overall backlog size.

 However, neither a burndown nor a burnup chart offers any indication of which product backlog items have been completed.
-Therefore, a burndown chart might show progress but not whether the team is working on the right thing.
-So, these charts are a way to show trends rather than whether the team is delivering the right product back log items.
+While a burndown chart might show progress, it may not represent whether the team is working on the right tasks.
+These charts are often a way to show trends rather than represent whether the team is delivering the right product backlog items.

 It Relies on Good Estimates

-Another issue with burndown charts concerns the accuracy of the ideal work line.
+Another issue with burndown charts revolves around the accuracy of the ideal work line.
 Whether the actual work line is above or below the ideal work line depends on the accuracy of the original time estimates for the tasks.
-Therefore, if a team is overestimating time requirements, progress will appear on track if not ahead of schedule.
-But if they are underestimating time requirements, it will appear that they are behind schedule.
+If a team is overestimating time requirements, progress appears on track or ahead of schedule.
+But if the team is underestimating the time requirements, it will appear that they’re behind schedule.

-There is a way to respond to this issue, and that’s by incorporating an efficiency factor into the burndown chart.
-Therefore, after the first iteration of a project, the efficiency factor is recalculated to allow for more accuracy.
+There’s a way to respond to this issue—incorporating an efficiency factor into the burndown chart.
+After the first iteration of a project, the efficiency factor is recalculated to allow for more accuracy.

-A burnout chart is important, but it’s not the only guide that scrum teams have to direct them.
+A burnout chart is important but it’s not the only guide that scrum teams can reference.
 There are many other reports and tools that can improve the probability of success.
-ProjectManager.com is an online collaborative software with the features scrum teams need to manage their sprints better.
+ProjectManager is an online collaborative software with the features scrum teams need to manage their sprints better.

-If you need a high-level view of your project, ProjectManager.com has a real-time dashboard that tracks your sprint as it happens.
-You get data as it’s updated for the most accurate view of your project possible.
-Now decisions are based on what’s going on, not what has already occurred.
+If you need a high-level view of your project, ProjectManager has a real-time dashboard that tracks your sprint as it happens.
+Data automatically populates for the most accurate view of your project.
+Teams can make decisions based on current project data as opposed to referencing old data.

 Robust Kanban Boards

-But reporting on progress is only one part of what a scrum team needs.
-They want tools that will allow them to manage their product backlog and manage their sprints.
-ProjectManager.com has that part of the sprint covered too, with kanban boards that visualize workflows, collect user stories and tag and prioritize tasks, so scrum teams know what to work on when.
-And the kanban boards feed directly into ProjectManager.com’s reporting features.
+Reporting on progress is only one part of what a scrum team needs.
+They also require tools that allow them to manage product backlogs and sprints.
+ProjectManager has this portion of the sprint covered too, with kanban boards that visualize workflows, collect user stories and prioritize tasks.
+Scrum teams will always know what to work on and when.
+The kanban boards feed directly into ProjectManager’s reporting features for total project visibility.

-Product owners and scrum masters will also appreciate the kanban for its transparency into the sprint.
-When going through a sprint retrospective, the kanban is an archive of what went right and what went wrong in the last sprint, so improvements can be made to do the next one better.
-ProjectManager.com has the features to manage sprints more effectively.
+Product owners and scrum masters will also appreciate the kanban for its transparency in the sprint.
+When going through a sprint retrospectively, the kanban is an archive of what went right and what went wrong, allowing for future improvements.